DOMIN-69/Hospital_all_managment/Readme.md

 - 🌐 Easy VPS/cPanel Deployment

 ---

+# Specially for those who use linux on phone

-# 📥 Clone the Repository
+### 📥 Clone the Repository

 If you want to download this project using Git, run: